JensLarsson/JensLarssonPortfolio/README.md

 ___
 ### Ninvae / Bottania
 https://github.com/JensLarsson/Botania

 https://fiore-games.itch.io/ninvae

 <img src="images/Ninvae.jpg?raw=true"/>
 Ninvae is a the result of a game project couse where students from different Game Dev programs at the University of Skövde colaburate.
-In this project I acted as the lead programmer and mainly worked with helping the game artists realize their vision through writing shaders, solving bugs, and implementing weather effects.
+In this project I acted as the lead programmer and mainly worked with helping the game artists realize their vision through writing shaders, solving bugs, implementing proceduall texture mapping, weather effects etc.

 ___